top-guns/etl-gun/README.md

 # Why / when would I need this?

-**RxJS-ETL-Kit** is a simple **ETL glue** represented as an extention to the **RxJS** library.
+**RxJs-ETL-Kit** is a simple **ETL glue** represented as an extention to the **RxJs** library.
-Typically, you'd use **RxJS-ETL-Kit** to help with your existing ETL processes.
+Typically, you'd use **RxJs-ETL-Kit** to help with your existing ETL processes.
 It can extract data from the one or more sources, transform it and load to one or more destinations in nedded order.

 You can use javascript and typescript to use it.

-**RxJS-ETL-Kit** will **NOT** help you with "big data" - it executes on the one computer and is not supports clustering.
+**RxJs-ETL-Kit** will **NOT** help you with "big data" - it executes on the one computer and is not supports clustering.

 Here's somne ways to use it: